Ṯukamuna-wa-Šunama

 Ṯukamuna-wa-Šunama (Ugaritic: ṯkmn w šnm; Thukamuna and Shunama) were a pair of Ugaritic gods who always appear together in known sources.
 They are best known from the text KTU 1.114, where they help their father El return home after he gets drunk during a feast.
-Possible connections between their names and these of the Kassite deities Shuqamuna and Shumaliya continue to be a subject of scholarly debate.
+Possible connections between their names and these of the Kassite deities Shuqamuna and Shumaliya continue to be a subject of debate.

 Names

 Ṯukamuna-wa-Šunama (Thukamuna and Shunama) is the conventional vocalization of the binomial Ugaritic theonym ṯkmn w šnm.
 These two gods always appear as a pair in known Ugaritic texts.

 It has been proposed that Ṯukamuna's name might be related to Ugaritic škm and Hebrew šĕkem, "shoulder."
 Etymology of Šunama's name is presently unknown.
 The attempts at linking this theonym with El's epithet ‘ab šnm, reinterpreted in this proposal as "father of Šunama," are regarded as unconvincing by Bob Becking.
 Aicha Rahmouni notes in a more recent publication that ‘ab šnm is most commonly translated as "father of years," and while the precise meaning of the element šnm remains disputed, it is unlikely that it can be interpreted as a name in this context.

 While the toponym Shechem might be etymologically related to Ṯukamuna's name, it most likely does not have any connection to the Ugaritic god.
-A place name similar to Šunama's name is attested as Šunama in the Amarna letters, Šánama in a document listing places related to a campaign of the pharaoh Shoshenq I,and Shunem in multiple books of the Hebrew Bible, but Becking concludes that it is not a cognate of this god's name but more plausibly a homonym.
+A place name similar to Šunama's name is attested as Šunama in the Amarna letters, Šánama in a document listing places related to a campaign of the pharaoh Shoshenq I, and Shunem in multiple books of the Hebrew Bible, but Becking concludes that it is not a cognate of this god's name but more plausibly a homonym.
 There is also no indication in available sources that it was considered a religious center.

 Based on the similarity of the names of Ṯukamuna and the Kassite deity Shuqamuna, it has been suggested that they were analogous, and that the connection can also be extended to Shumaliya and Šunama.
 Bob Becking states that it is not impossible that Ṯukamuna corresponds to Shuqamuna and that the name of the latter deity was ultimately derived from a Semitic language, rather than from Kassite, though the direction of the influence should remain open for debate.
 However, he points out Šunama was male and was identified as Ṯukamuna's brother, not spouse, which according to him makes it unlikely that he was analogous to the Kassite mountain goddess.
 As of 2013, the topic remains a matter of dispute and occasional controversy among researchers.